Jason-Kaleb/alx-system_engineering-devops/0x01-shell_permissions/README.md

 101-symbolic_link_permissions
 --> changes owner and group owner of a symbolink 102-if_only
---> changes the owner of the file only if a certain condition is met
+--> changes the owner of the file only if a certain condition is met 103-Star_Wars
+--> supposed to play an episode of star wars in the terminal